 Your final stop on the Kaaterskill Clove Experience is renowned naturalist Jon Burroughs' Woodchuck Lodge in Roxbury.
 The lodge is a National Historic Landmark, and the place where Burroughs honed his essays on the natural world.
-You're invited to step inside the author's sanctuary and enjoy one of the many events offered throughout the summer and fall.
+You're invited to step inside the author's sanctuary.

-Be sure to share your photos and experiences with us on our social media channels.
+Be sure to share your photos, videos and experiences with us on our social media channels.